denehoffman/textdraw/README.md

 ## Features

 - Unicode box-drawing with `light`, `heavy`, and `double` borders
-- Styled text rendering via `rich`
-- Layout composition using `TextPanel`s
-- Automatic path-finding with bend and group penalties
+- Automatic path-finding powered by Rust backend
 - Flexible padding and justification for text boxes
 - Support for cleanly merging path intersections